 3. Lean Six Sigma projects are built for DMAIC

 The third most important component in good project selection is choosing a project most likely to benefit from the DMAIC approach (Define, Measure, Analyze, Improve and Control).
 A good project involves a measurable defect, or a process for which changes can be measured accurately.

 Tools for Project Selection

 A project may be important and beneficial, but may not meet the criteria to be a good Lean Six Sigma project.
 And you may have dozens — even hundreds — of potential projects to choose from.
 Like process maps and many other project planning tools, the best and most collaborative way to start is often good old-fashioned post-its and whiteboards.
-When you are ready start scoring the viability of projects, Companion by Minitab process improvement software has a few great tools to help you narrow your options and select the best projects to move forward.
+When you are ready start scoring the viability of projects, Minitab Engage process improvement software has a few great tools to help you narrow your options and select the best projects to move forward.